 Conclusion

 Understanding how to express 1.25 as a fraction, and more broadly, mastering the conversion between decimals and fractions, is a fundamental skill that empowers you in countless real-world scenarios.
 From baking and shopping to finance and data analysis, the ability to fluently translate between these numerical forms provides a deeper, more precise understanding of the world around you.
-By following the steps outlined, practicing regularly, and utilizing available tools, you can confidently navigate the world of numbers.
+By following the steps outlined, practicing regularly, and utilizing available tools, you can confidently handle the world of numbers.